ippontech/blog-usa/posts/migrating-a-large-postgres-db-from-self-managed-ec2-to-rds.md

 ## Using pg_logical

 Logical replication is an amazing tool that can be used to create read replicas of databases and can stream data near real-time from a primary to a secondary database.
 It leverages the underlying native technology of Postgresql to achieve this.
 It can also be used to sync databases and perform migrations.
-There are loads of different options and methodologies that can be used to set this up and utilize it for migrations.
+There are different options and methodologies that can be used to set this up and utilize it for migrations.
 The primary benefit is migrating a live database with little to no downtime, resulting in a very short maintenance window for a "cut over".

 In Postgresql, version 9.6 and below, `pg_logical` is one of the only ways to achieve logical replication.
 Without the plugin, replication is performed via "log shipping" and "log streaming".
 Although these methods of replication can be used to migrate to RDS, they do not support migrating across major versions. `pg_logical` can migrate a database across major versions and offers the most flexibility when it comes to specifying which tables to migrate, and when.
 This tool does not come without a steep learning curve, so be sure to do your research.
 If you are running Postgresql 10 or higher, logical replication is built in, although, using the `pg_logical` plugin may still provide some additional features.